 Winter creeper (Euonymus fortunei) is winter-hardy to zone 4.
 This broadleaf evergreen is grown for its foliage, not its flower.
 There are numerous cultivars of winter creeper.
 Some are used as ground covers for erosion control, while others are allowed to grow up walls (for instance, to hide an unattractive shed wall).
 Unfortunately, its "effectiveness" as a ground cover has much to do with its invasive quality.

 Jackman clematis (Clematis x jackmanii) is highly sought after for its large red, white, pink, purple, or lavender flowers.
 Zones: 3-8.
 A trick to success with clematis is growing the plant in sunlight but keeping its roots cool.
 This may be achieved by mulching or planting low plants over the clematis' root zone to provide ground shade.
 Also be careful when pruning clematis.
 Some types flower on the previous season's wood, others on new growth.
 Make sure you know what type of clematis that you have before pruning it.

-On Page 3 we'll continue with descriptions of the recommended vine plants.
+On Page 3 I'll continue with descriptions of types of climbing plants that I recommended.
 But first, I'll suggest avoiding a certain vine plant....